 - Teach classes with just 1-2 learners at first to build up reviews – while it might not be lucrative at the start, teaching smaller classes is a great way to get comfortable teaching and build up reviews.
 Soon, your classes will begin to sell out and you can actually teach fewer hours but make more money.

-- Create classes that build on each other – create essentially the same class in different formats: ongoing, semester, one-time, flex, etc. This will cut down on your prep time.
+- Create classes that build on each other – create essentially the same class in different formats: clubs & enrichment, semester, one-time, self-paced, etc. This will cut down on your prep time.
 Also, create classes that follow each other so students have something else to take with you.
 It’s easier to retain your current students than continue to get brand new students.

 Be Careful with Copyright